Chester-le-Street: Landmarks

-John Leland described Chester-le-Street in the 1530s as "Chiefly one main street of very mean building in height.", a sentiment echoed by Daniel Defoe.
+John Leland described Chester-le-Street in the 1530s as "Chiefly one main street of very mean building in height", a sentiment echoed by Daniel Defoe.

 Chester Burn viaduct

-The viaduct to the northwest of the town centre was completed in 1868 for the North Eastern Railway, to enable trains to travel at high speed on a more direct route between Newcastle and Durham.
-It is over 230m long with 11 arches, now spanning a road and supermarket car-park, and is a Grade II listed structure.
+The viaduct, which lies to the north-west of the town centre, was completed in 1868 for the North Eastern Railway, to enable trains to travel at high speed on a more direct route between Newcastle and Durham.
+It is over 230 m long with 11 arches, now spanning a road and supermarket car park, and is a Grade II listed structure.

 Lumley Castle

 Lumley Castle was built in 1389.
 It is on the eastern bank of the River Wear and overlooks the town and the Riverside Park.

 The Queens Head Hotel

-The Queens Head Hotel is located in the central area of the Front Street.
-It was built over 250 years ago when Front Street formed part of the main route from Edinburgh and Newcastle to London and the south of England.
+The Queens Head Hotel is located in the central area of the Front Street; it was built over 250 years ago.
+The road formed part of the main route from Edinburgh and Newcastle to London and the south of England.
 A Grade II listed building, it is set back from the street and is still one of the largest buildings in the town centre.